-Implementation of the General Plan could result in the future development of land uses that generate temporary or permanent noise levels in excess of applicable City noise standards for non-transportation noise sources.
+Implementation of the General Plan could result in the future development of land uses that generate noise levels in excess of applicable City noise standards for non-transportation noise sources.
 Such land uses may include commercial area loading docks, industrial uses, HVAC equipment, car washes, daycare facilities, auto repair, and recreational uses.
 While the General Plan does not specifically propose any new noise generating uses, the Land Use Map includes industrial land use designations, which may result in new noise sources.
-Specific land uses that would be located in the city are not known at this time.
+The proposed Land Use Map includes new industrial uses in the southeast and northeast portions of the Planning Area.
+Specific uses that would be located in the City are not known at this time.
 Additionally, noise from existing stationary sources, as identified in the background section of this chapter, will continue to impact noise-sensitive land uses in the vicinity.
 New projects which may include stationary noise sources such as automotive and truck repair facilities, tire installation centers, car washes, loading docks, corporation yards, parks, and play fields may create noise levels in excess of the City's standards.